 You’ll find eggs from the farm hens, biscuits from Moores Biscuits down the road (makers of the famous Dorset Knob), a loaf of homemade sourdough and all the basics.
-Ask Hugo about buying their homegrown meat and charcuterie – he also has a mate with a micro-brewery nearby.
+Ask Alice about buying their homegrown meat and charcuterie – they also have a mate with a micro-brewery nearby and can do tastings.
 The gravelled garden round the back has a table and chairs and a firepit with logs (and marshmallows) provided.

 You’re at the foot of the National Trust Lambert’s Castle for superb walking and views over the Marshwood Vale.